rahulreads/udacity-aws-cloud-architect-nanodegree/README.md

 # udacity-aws-cloud-architect-nanodegree
-Project files for the udacity cloud architect nano-degree with aws
+Project files for the udacity AWS cloud architect Nanodegree